How to Create a Login Form on a WordPress Website

 Here’s how your login form might look like:

-And after the users press login, they should be directed to an interface like this.
+And after the users press login, they should be redirected to the home url, as it is set by default.

 Use cases